Freight Industry Issues

 Hours Of Service Decrease

-Many shippers’ hours of service (HOS) experienced a decrease which led to less motion within their shipping industry.
-As businesses and companies dropped their hours of service, this resulted in fewer jobs for truckers and minimized time to deliver shipments.
+Many shippers’ hours of service (HOS) experienced a decrease, which led to less motion within their shipping industry.
+As businesses and companies dropped their service hours, this resulted in fewer jobs for truckers and minimized time to deliver shipments.

-The major changes in the 2020 hours of service reforms affected truckers:
+The major changes in hours of service reforms affected truckers:

 –30-minute rest break requirements